 The Hawaiian spotted eagle ray is also known as the bonnet ray, duck bill ray, or spotted duck billed ray, but perhaps no other name than hihimanu describes them so perfectly.
 This Hawaiian name means “magnificent” or “elegant bird.”
 With the grace of an eagle, this cartilaginous fish can be found gliding in shallow coastal waters ranging throughout the Hawaiian island chain to at least the Midway Atoll.
 The maximum span of their “wings,” or pectoral fins, is six feet from tip to tip, and their coloration is stunning.
 White spots adorn a solid black background creating a dramatic topside pattern.
 Their bellies are a brilliant white with a black, geometric maze pattern on the underside of each wing.
 Their wing tips can be observed breaking the water’s surface as the prelude to a breathtaking skyward launch, followed by an end-over-end mid-air cartwheel display.

-Although the spotted eagle ray has a long whip-like tail with one or more barbed spines at the base, it is not classified as a true stingray; Hawaii’s three species of stingrays display venomous spines much further down the length of their tail.
+Although the spotted eagle ray has a long whip-like tail with one or more barbed spines at the base, it is not classified as a true stingray.
+Hawaiʻi’s three species of stingrays display venomous spines much further down the length of their tail.
 Hawaiian eagle rays are considered to be very docile and will often swim away when approached by divers.
-However, the barbed spines can be extremely painful if touched.
+However, their barbed spines can be extremely painful if touched.

-In addition to sharks (primarily the tiger shark in Hawaii), main threats are fishing, accidental by-catch, and entanglement.
+In addition to sharks (primarily the tiger shark in Hawaii), their main threats are fishing, accidental by-catch, and entanglement.
 Although their flesh is edible, it is not desirable, and they are more often sought after for oil or fishmeal.